WetDogWeather/TerrierMobile/ios/Mapbox-Integration/mapbox.md

 Once the map style is loaded, Mapbox will call the code we're passing in there.
 It's pretty normal to put your own logic in here for when the map is ready, so you can just tack our CustomLayer setup to your own.
 Or if you have another way of knowing the map is loaded, that's fine too.

 CustomLayer is a Mapbox construct that lets us wire in a renderer, our terrierAdapter, way down deep at the Metal level.
-It's quite nifty.
+It's quite nifty, but it seems to be marked experimental.
+Thus we had to modify our import call for Mapbox up top.

+        @_spi(Experimental) import MapboxMaps

+Not super clean on why, but that's what their documentation said and it does seem to work.

 Now we're ready to render, but what are we rendering?
 That's where the serviceReady() delegate method comes in and ours looks a little like this.